Frequently Asked Questions

 Note: Accommodation usually books out early for Heritage Celebrations week and we recommend that you make you plans as early as possible.

-Yes, ladies and gentlemen are welcome to display their finery.
-Please email email@example.com by 10 November.
+Ladies and gentlemen are very welcome to display their Victorian-style clothing.
+Please email email@example.com by 8 November to register your interest.

 How can I join the Parade?

 If you are on foot, just assemble at the corner of Harbour St and Lower Wansbeck St at 11:30 on Parade Day.
 Please listen to the parade marshalls who will advise how to be visible and stay safe.